Plumsail/forms-docs/source/designer/controls.rst

     *   - Text
         - Allows you to type in or copy in the exact text the button will display on the form.
     *   - Width
-        - Set the Width of the button.
+        - Allows you to set the Width of the button.
     *   - CSS Class
         - Allows you to give CSS Class to the element, in order to apply JavaScript or CSS Style to it.
 Can give multiple classes separated by spaces to one element.
     *   - Style